Counseling Home The W&M Blog Understanding Theoretical Orientation in Counseling

 01 Apr

-If you are pursuing a graduate course of study in counseling, you may have your sights set on increasing your knowledge of practical theory, such as theoretical orientation.
+If you are pursuing a graduate course of study in counseling, whether your focus is in Clinical Mental Health Counseling, Military and Veterans Counseling or School Counseling, you may have your sights set on increasing your knowledge of practical theory, such as theoretical orientation.
 Understanding the theories themselves is vital, but understanding and developing your personal theoretical orientation in counseling is just as, if not more, important.

 Your entire personality—your past, your skills, your interests, your opinions, the things that make you who you are—will be applied to your work as a helping professional.
 Understanding the unique fusion of theory, practice, and your point of view that is known as your "theoretical orientation" is essential to becoming a well-rounded and effective counselor.1